isaac-friedman/tool-library/README.md

 * Python 2.7,3.4+
 * FlaskSQLAlchemy 2.x
 * SQLAlchemy 0.8+ or 1.0.10+ w/ Python 3.7
+* Flask-OAuth 0.9.5+ (Plan to replace with Flask Dance at a later date)

 ## Installing
 1. Check that you have all prerequisites installed